ssplatt/salt101/README.md

     Total states run:     1
     Total run time:  16.498 ms
     ```
-    There should be no changes no matter how many times you run the `state.highstate` command.

   6. If you'd like to see the file change, you can edit one of the values in `/srv/pillar/testing.sls`

 # Congratulations!
 You are now able to manage the configuration of a server using Salt.